 - More information on the Interrail-Global Pass travel grants on the FAQs

 3) Travel grants for young people without a university track (funded by Kreuzberger Kinderstiftung) (German)

 In cooperation with Kreuzberger Kinderstiftung, the Schwarzkopf Foundation awards travel grants worth 600€ to those young people, who do not hold an Abitur or an equivalent high-school degree allowing university track.
 Of course, everybody may apply for any travel grant, however, this one explicitly sponsors non-university-track youngsters.
 Travelers must have permanent residency in Germany.

 You can apply by filling out the form on our website below.
 Before starting the form, decide which travel grant you want to apply for (you can only file one application).
 Read the terms and conditions of that travel grant carefully.
 Think about your research focus with the bigger topic of the travel grant in mind.
 Also, prepare ideas regarding the documentation of your research – will you use photos, videos, regular blog posts, or a written report to summarize and analyze your findings?

 The Schwarzkopf Foundation supports selected travelers to further develop their ideas and research project.
 However, you should really give this part of the application some thought, as it is most relevant in the selection process.

 When can I apply?

-Due to the currently limited travel opportunities, the application and travel period for our travel grants will be postponed indefinitely for the time being.
+Due to the currently limited travel opportunities, the application and travel period for our travel grants will be postponed to 2021 (depending on the ongoing situation).
 News on application and travel times can be found here and on our social media channels.